ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/overview.markdown

 * Snapshot encryption
    * The snapshot of an [encrypted database](../../../../server/security/encryption/database-encryption), is encrypted.
    * The snapshot of an unencrypted database, is unencrypted.
-* Logical backup encryption
+* Logical-backup encryption
-   * With RavenDB 4.0 and 4.1, you can create only an unencrypted logical backup.
+   * With RavenDB 4.0 and 4.1, you can create only an unencrypted logical-backup.
-   * With RavenDB 4.2 and on, you can encrypt a logical backup as well.
+   * With RavenDB 4.2 and on, you can encrypt a logical-backup as well.

 ---